EleniNtz13/Newton-s-method/README.md

 Using second-derivative criteria, the program automatically classifies the critical point:

-- The point is a local minimum or
+- The point is a local minimum, or
-- The point is a local maximum or
+- The point is a local maximum, or
 - The point is a saddle point